 Those last few rounds on the track I was corrupted by the boy scouts to participate in some prank fun.
 They were putting snow on top of the crash pad so that the unsuspecting boy scout coming down the track would be hit in the face by a pile of snow.

 My friend just happened to be coming down next and I told them she wouldn’t mind she’s a good sport. haha.
 The boy scouts were instructed to have no part in hers so I had to do it myself.
 And while I was at it, they said if I was going to put snow on there it might as well be a lot of snow.
 She came down and the snow timing was PERFECT.

 She was a good sport about it and had her fastest time which made her happy despite a face full of snow.
 I knew I would be getting it for my last trip down but I didn’t care it was so funny.

 Who knew that two college friends that had cliff jumped together in Jamaica, would be trying the luge together 15 years later.

 I highly recommend trying this experience.
-It was up there with trapeze for me for a once once lifetime thrill ride.
+It was up there with the trapeze for me for a once in a lifetime thrill ride.

 Save this post for later.
 Pin the image below>>